-The EPSRC Aura Centre for Doctoral Training (CDT) in Offshore Wind Energy and the Environment invites applicants for the PhD Positionsat the University of Hull in the UK.
+The EPSRC Aura Centre for Doctoral Training (CDT) in Offshore Wind Energy and the Environment invites applicants for the PhD scholarships at the University of Hull in the UK.

-Up to 20 opportunities are available for outstanding UK/EU students who wish to pursue the PhD degree at the university for four years.
+Up to 20 scholarships are available for outstanding UK/EU students who wish to pursue the PhD degree at the university for four years.

 The University of Hull is a highly-ranked public university for research.
 The institution was established in 1927 as University College Hull.
 It offers undergraduate, postgraduate and doctoral level programs.

 Why at the University of Hull?
 In this university, students can acquire academic skills and enhancing their talent in their research environment and subsequent career.
 Here international students and develop a range of desirable skills that are necessary to be part of today’s global workforce.

 - University: University of Hull

 - Nationality: UK/EU students

 - The award can be taken in the UK

 - Eligible Countries: UK/EU students can apply for the studentship

 - Acceptable Course or Subjects: PhD scholarship will be awarded in any subject offered by the university